KTH/devops-course/grading-criteria.md

 | Process Requirements | Timeliness | The feedback is provided 2 business days after the "go" from the authors. | Yes/No |

-To pass, you must have at least 7 "yes".
+To pass, you must meet all mandatory requirements and have at least 5 'yes'.